openedx/frontend-platform/README.md

 frontend-platform is a modest application framework for Open edX micro-frontend applications and their supporting libraries.
 It provides a number of foundational services that all Open edX micro-frontends should have:

 - Analytics
-- Authentication
+- Logging
+- Authenticated API client (auth)
 - Internationalization (i18n)
-- Logging

 In addition, frontend-platform provides an extensible application initialization lifecycle to help manage the configuration of the above services, freeing application developers to focus on feature development.